Understanding CAM Charges in Commercial Lease Management

 Manage Your CAM Charges with STRATAFOLIO

 CAM charges are a critical component of most commercial lease agreements.
-To properly track CAM charges, it is recommended that property management software like STRATAFOLIO.
+To properly manage them year to year, your business should consider property management software like STRATAFOLIO.
 With STRATAFOLIO, you can easily track, calculate, and reconcile CAM charges.
 Additionally, the information in STRATAFOLIO is integrated with QuickBooks to generate complete and accurate reports.

 Schedule a demo to experience our CAM 1-click functionality.
 Don’t miss the chance to elevate your commercial property management experience!